NorfairKing/haskell-dangerous-functions/README.md

 * an `hlint` config to forbid the function in [`hlint.yaml`](hlint.yaml).
 * a section in this document with:
   * Why the function is dangerous
-  * A reproducable way of showing that it is dangerous.
+  * A reproducible way of showing that it is dangerous.
   * An alternative to the dangerous function

 It might be that the function you have in mind is not dangerous but still weird.